Anil Bhushan, PhD

 I am Canadian, from the city of Fort McMurray in northern Alberta.
 In 2015, I earned my PhD in medical genetics from the University of British Columbia in Vancouver where I worked on the mechanisms of transcriptional silencing by histone methyltransferases in mouse ES cells.
 I joined the Bhushan lab in January 2016 to investigate the relationships between metabolic states, stress responses and epigenetic regulation in beta cells.
 In my free time I enjoy playing soccer and basketball, a good game of chess, a pint of beer and exploring the city with my wife and two sons.

 Staff Research Associate

-I have a B.A. from University of California Santa Cruz, and have lived in the Bay Area of thirty years.
-I assist Dr. Bhushan and the lab with daily administrative duties.
-I enjoy music, food, drawing, and riding my bike.
+I have a B.A. from University of California Santa Cruz, and have lived in the Bay Area for thirty years.
+I assist Dr. Bhushan and his lab with daily administrative duties.

 Keck School of Medicine of USC

 Josie Xi Zhou

 Research Scientist, Genome Sciences